Tin stabilizers in the vinyl industry: environmental performance agreement

 New facility

-A vinyl compounding facility that started using tin stabilizers and that was not verified under the former agreement, or a facility that has relocated its vinyl compounding facility to a new address.
+A vinyl compounding facility that started using tin stabilizers since the onset of this agreement, or that was not verified under any of the previous agreements, or a facility that has relocated its vinyl compounding facility to a new address.

 Participating company

-A company that owns one or more vinyl compounding facilities using tin stabilizers, agrees to participate in this agreement, agrees to have each of its facilities fulfill the requirements of this agreement that are applicable to facilities, and has signed the commitment form in Annex 2.
+A company that owns one or more vinyl compounding facilities using tin stabilizers, agrees to participate in this agreement, agrees to have each of its facilities fulfill the requirements of this agreement that are applicable to facilities.
+Participation is confirmed by signing a commitment form (Annex 2: Participating Company Commitment Form) and returning a copy to the VIC, who will then forward a copy to ECCC.

 Participating facility